FutureSpeakAI/Project-SAGE-by-Aquent/replit.md

 ## Recent Changes

+- **June 25, 2025**: Enhanced client-facing briefing portal process visualization
+  - Added 4th step "We Create Your Campaign" to process flow
+  - Updated grid layout from 3 to 4 columns for improved presentation
+  - Emphasized human expertise working with AI tools for campaign execution
+  - Applied changes to both /client-briefing and /client_intake pages

 - **June 25, 2025**: Created premium client-facing briefing portal at /client-briefing
   - Transformed from simple form to comprehensive marketing experience portal
   - Hero section with animated elements and compelling value propositions